githubedu/ERP-samk/02Process.md

 ## Forecast and Order entry
 The existing process of collecting information about customer *future plans*, possible leads, opportunities and converting into a sales forecast to allow purchase negotiate in advance or even manufacturing plan resources.
 It's completely informal and without traceability of updates.
 When sales department achieve certain confiadenciality about a new contract, they send a *Heads up* email, to inform internally.
 A customer can place a purchase order (PO) at any moment, most of the cases is through an email.
 Sales process the PO adding into excel file to control and follow up invoice process, also a *work order* (WO) is created, printed and delivered to the Manufacturing department.
-Which will create the *Bill of Materials* (BOM) and a person will walk to the Warehouse and pickup the material and inform the warehouse team which materials and quantities are beign consumed.
+Which will create the *Bill of Materials* (BOM) and a person will walk to the Warehouse to pickup the material and inform the warehouse team which materials and quantities are beign consumed.

+## Functional Requirement Specification
+The existing process is completely manual, traceability relies on the email historic data.
+Relation between manufacturing and warehouse is prone to failure, resulting on incorrect information about stock level, that can cause material shortage, causing production stop and late deliveries.
+The *nice to have* feature in an ERP system is a **CRM** module to support Sales in getting sales deals close andmost important, provide reliable information to purchase department.
+The next module that is mandatory is the **Manufacturing** on which all the operation will be controlled. by having a manufactuing module, others modules are also needed to compliment the functionality of the ERP system, as: Stock and Sales.

 [back HOME](https://code.33co.de/ehofmann/ERP-samk)